• Latest

 How do you deal with an apathetic child?

 There are a few things that you can do to try and get an apathetic child interested in something.
 One thing is to find out what their interests are and try to find activities or subjects that align with those interests.
 Another thing is to ensure they are engaged in the activity or subject they are working on.
-If they feel like they are not making progress, they will likely become apathetic towards it.
+They will likely become apathetic toward it if they feel like they are not making progress.

 How do I convince my teenager to get help?

 If your teenager resists receiving assistance, you may need to take a more direct approach.
-Discuss why you believe they should get therapy and assure them that you will be there every step of the process.
+Discuss why you believe they should get therapy and assure them you will be there every step.
 Let them know that you are not judging them but want them to recover so they may have a happy and healthy life.
 If they continue to refuse aid, you may need to consider obtaining professional assistance to persuade them.

 How do you deal with a lazy unmotivated child?

 A few things may be done to assist a youngster who lacks motivation and laziness.
 First, you may establish clear expectations and standards and ensure they are followed.
 You might also attempt to develop a system of positive reinforcement in which kids receive incentives for completing tasks or exhibiting the desired behavior.
-Finally, it is essential to be patient and persistent with them, as it may take time for their behavior to alter.
+Finally, being patient and persistent with them is essential, as it may take time for their behavior to alter.

 How can I get my child to open up for feelings?

 You can do several things to encourage your youngster to express their emotions.
 Create a secure and supportive atmosphere where your child feels comfortable discussing any topic.
 Be a positive role model and communicate your own emotions honestly.
-Finally, inquire specifically about how your child is feeling and listen without passing judgement.
+Finally, inquire specifically about how your child feels and listen without judgment.

 How do you talk if your teenager doesn’t want to talk?

-If your teenager does not wish to communicate, it is best to give them space.
+If your teenager does not want to communicate, giving them space is best.
 Resist the temptation to harass or coerce them into opening up.
 Instead, let them know you are available if they ever choose to speak, and then respect their privacy.
 The likelihood is that they will ultimately come around on their own.

 1. Psychology Today: Adolescent Apathy and What Loss of Caring Can Mean